sveltejs/v2.svelte.dev/src/guide/02-template-syntax.md

 Rather than reinventing the wheel, Svelte templates are built on foundations that have stood the test of time: HTML, CSS and JavaScript.
 There's very little extra stuff to learn.

-### Mustaches
+### Tags

-Mustaches allow you to bind data to your template.
+Tags allow you to bind data to your template.
 Whenever your data changes (for example after `component.set(...)`), the DOM updates automatically.
 You can use any JavaScript expression in templates, and it will also automatically update:

 ```html
 <p>{{a}} + {{b}} = {{a + b}}</p>